 A mobile website can be accessed anywhere, any time.
 This level of constant connectivity provides an unprecedented opportunity to connect with target audiences in new ways, wherever they may be.

 Making Mobile a Priority

 Google has favored mobile-friendliness in its SERP rankings. mobile responsiveness is more important than ever for pleasing Google and acquiring organic traffic.
 With Google’s latest major algorithm update, the company enacted significant penalties for websites failing to meet its standards for mobile-friendliness.

 If you are serious about improving your organic traffic (or simply not losing it), you need to optimize your website for mobile.

-According to Google “In 2016, 43% of all website traffic worldwide was generated through mobile phones.
+According to StatCounter“In Oct 2020, 50.33% of all website traffic worldwide was generated through mobile phones.
 It’s true that the importance of mobile-friendly web design has been increasing for the past several years, and that trend doesn’t seem to be slowing down anytime soon.

 If you make purchases via a web browser — Google Chrome, Safari, or Firefox, or your phone, you’re in luck.
 Google is adding support for Google Pay for sites that choose to integrate its application programming interface, making the checkout process less of a hassle.

-Mobile wallets are one of the fastest growing trends concerning the future of mobile payment technology.
+A mobile wallet is a virtual wallet that stores payment card information on a mobile device.
+Mobile wallets are one of the fastest-growing trends concerning the future of mobile payment technology.
+A mobile wallet stores credit card, debit card, coupons, or reward card information.
 That’s because mobile wallets offer speed, convenience, and security for consumers.